wbrowar/new-craft3/README.md

     - The database questions will have answers pulled from `.env.php`, so most answers can be bypassed by hitting `return` (the first question about database drivers shoudl be answered with "mysql").
     - You can choose to skip creating a `.env` file since Craft will use the `env.php` file instead.
 Read more about how to use this in [Craft3-Multi-Environment's documentation](https://github.com/nystudio107/craft3-multi-environment#using-craft-multi-environment).
     - Install Craft 3 via command line

+By default and when possible, command line output is suppressed, however, you can see all command output and confirmation logs by adding the `--verbose` option.
+This could be useful for debugging.

 ## Options
 Arguments that are avaiable when running `new-craft3`: